Oracle Licensing

 Watch Out For:

-• Post-Contract Price Surprises: Unlike on-prem licenses, where support price increases are somewhat capped, cloud services can shoot up in cost after your term ends.
-If you sign a short 1-2 year cloud deal, think ahead to renewal.
-Oracle might dramatically increase prices when it’s time to renew (since it knows moving a whole environment out of OCI is painful).
-Try negotiating price protections for renewal – e.g., a cap on rate increases or an option to renew for an additional term at a preset discount.
+• Post-Contract Price Surprises: Unlike on-premises licenses, where support price increases are somewhat capped, cloud services can increase in cost after your term ends.
+If you sign a short 1-2 year cloud deal, consider the implications of renewal.
+Oracle might dramatically increase prices when it’s time to renew, as it knows that moving a whole environment out of OCI is a painful process.
+Try negotiating price protections for renewal, such as a cap on rate increases or an option to renew for an additional term at a preset discount.
 Oracle’s standard cloud contract often lacks this protection.
 You may not get a firm cap, but raising the issue signals to Oracle that you’re not an easy mark for future gouging.

-• All-or-Nothing Discounts: Oracle may bundle OCI as part of a bigger deal (licenses or apps).
+• All-or-nothing Discounts: Oracle may bundle OCI as part of a larger deal, including licenses or apps.
 Be cautious of deals that say, “You get this discount on licenses only if you also spend $X on OCI.”
 The cloud tail can end up wagging the dog.
 Break out the components and evaluate OCI on its own merits and costs.
 Call that out if the combined deal looks good, but OCI is unnecessary or overpriced.
 Sometimes, you’re better off negotiating each piece separately – even if Oracle resists – to avoid being stuck with a subpar cloud commitment tied to another purchase.

 Oracle SaaS Negotiations